Nessvah/tea-cozy/README.md

 In this project I created a fictional website for a tea shop.<br>
 This project and all the image assets are provided by Codecademy, from the Front-End Engineer career path.<br>
-They provide the design spec and the image assets to help along the way.<br>
+They provide the design spec and the image assets to help along the way.
 Everything else is done entirely by me.<br>
-This web page it's not yet fully responsive so viewing it on mobile may cause<br>
+This web page it's not yet fully responsive so viewing it on mobile may cause layout issues.
-layout issues.

 ### Challenges that I encountered